 We have a detailed article about condoms and how effective they are for gay male anal sex, but here we are just going to give the highlights about risk as presented by The San Francisco AIDS Foundation.
 They use the most recent study by Smith D. K. and others.
 Condom effectiveness for HIV prevention by consistency of use among men who have sex with men in the United States.
 JAIDS, 2015.

 Effectiveness for gay male anal sex & HIV

-“Effectiveness” is synonymous with condoms’ success rate, or how well they reduce HIV risk.)
-Those MSM who always use condoms, she reported, have a 70 percent lower risk of HIV than those who always bareback (condomless/natural sex for those of us who don’t believe in stigma).
+“Effectiveness” is synonymous with condoms’ success rate or how well they reduce HIV risk.)
+She reported that MSM who always use condoms have a 70 percent lower risk of HIV than those who always bareback (condomless/natural sex for those of us who don’t believe in stigma).

 NOTE: Smith says she is “very confident” about the 70 percent figure, saying it is “the best estimate we have” of the actual real-world effectiveness of condoms in preventing HIV among MSM who use them consistently and correctly.

 Others are less confident.
 “It is important to highlight that the 70 percent estimate of condom effectiveness is precisely that, an estimate, and is not set in stone,” says Alfonso C. Hernández-Romieu, MD, MPH, a research associate in the department of epidemiology at Emory University in Atlanta, who recently published a study in the journal Sexually Transmitted Infections about the considerable rates of condom failure and misuse among MSM.
 “As our capacity to measure condom use grows, we will likely revise [the estimate].”